 Take a breather, gather your thoughts, and practise your one-minute spiel before going to the video interview portion.

-4. BCG online case assessment practice cases
+4. How to prepare for the BCG online case assessment

 One of the best ways to prepare for a case interview is to review as many practice cases as you can.
 Here are some free practice cases to get you started: